jlevy/lft/lft.md

 What are the tools that can help people iteratively improve the quality of written work and consequently, of their ideas, both individually and when collaborating?

-We need to look for more reliable, small steps that makes meaningful adjustments and improvements to content so it is better in different dimensions—clarity, rationality, rigor, and so on.
+We need to look for more reliable, small steps that make meaningful adjustments and improvements to content so it is better in different dimensions—clarity, rationality, rigor, and so on.
 By improving content along the right dimensions, and using these tools collaboratively, so the judgement of many people is combined, it seems we can